 The content included on this site and related social media sites, publications, newsletter etc. are for informational purposes only and should not be considered a substitute for consulting and working your physician regarding medical advice relating to your health.
 This must be reiterated.

-I use affiliate links on this website from time to time, including: the Amazon Affiliate programme, Medichecks Affiliate programme, Monitor My Health Affiliates, LetsGetChecked Affiliate programme, TrueHealthLabs Affiliate programme and Thyroid30 Affiliate programme, which means that I earn a small commission for sales made through these links.
+I use affiliate links on this website from time to time, including those from Amazon, Medichecks, Monitor My Health, LetsGetChecked, TrueHealthLabs and possibly more.
+These links mean that I earn a small commission for sales made through these links.
 This does not change the way I work or the products I link to, and it doesn’t change your user experience.
 Buying a product through an affiliate link doesn’t change anything for you (the price is the same) but does support the work I do and helps to fund this website.

-As an Amazon Associate and affiliate of the other above mentioned programmes, I earn money from qualifying purchases.
+As an Amazon Associate and affiliate of the other mentioned affiliate programmes, I earn money from qualifying purchases.

 I also state on every article and page of this website that you should be aware that I use affiliate links.
 None of the statements on this site should be taken as an official endorsement of any particular product, including where affiliate links are used.